bnkfick/Memembo/README.md

 In expert mode, make sure you know your stuff.
 This one will be multiple choice.

 ### Good Luck, and Memembo everything you need to.

+### Built with:

+* Mongo
+* Express
+* React
+* Node
+* React Strap
+* Styled Components
+* Passport using Local Strategy
+* Bcrypt
+* Axios

+Thanks for playing from all of us at Team B.A.R.B.

+Barbara Fick

+Adam Chapman

+Roxanne Koven

+Brayden Copley